saminajib/pl0-compiler/README.txt

 ## Compilation Instructions

-    Compile the code in eustis using command "gcc hw4compiler.c"
+    Compile the code in terminal using command "gcc compiler.c"

 ---------------------------------------